covalenthq/refiner/README.md

  rudder       | [info] Summary for rudder_metrics  - {0.0035489999999999996, 0.0035489999999999996}
  rudder       | [info] curr_block: 4180658 and latest_block_num:4180657
 ```
+### <span id="rudder_monitor">Monitor</span>

+`rudder`already captures the most relevant performance metrics and execution times for various processes in the pipeline and exports all of it using Prometheus.

+See the full document on how to setup Prometheus and Grafana for [rudder metrics collection, monitoring, reporting and alerting](./docs/metrics.md)

 ## <span id="rudder_source">Build From Source</span>